knative/docs/docs/install/operator/configuring-serving-cr.md

 always includes 3 minor releases.
 For example, if the version of Knative operator is 0.16.x, the earliest version of Knative Serving is 0.14.0, as available in this operator.

+If there has been Knative Serving already installed by the operator, applying the `KnativeServing` CR with a different `spec.version` means upgrading or downgrading the Knative Serving.
+However, Knative operator only allows version migration from the existing version to the adjacent minor releases.
+For example, if the existing Knative Serving is in 0.14.x, you can only upgrade to 0.15.x.

 ## Serving Configuration by ConfigMap

 Because the operator manages the Knative Serving installation, it will overwrite any updates to the `ConfigMaps` which are used to configure Knative Serving.